Canadian English Language Proficiency Index Program

 The Canadian English Language Proficiency Index Program, or CELPIP (/ˈsɛlpɪp/), is an English language assessment tool which measures listening, reading, writing, and speaking skills.
-The test is administered by Paragon Testing Enterprises., a subsidiary of the University of British Columbia (UBC).
-Paragon is the only Canadian company delivering Immigration, Refugees and Citizenship Canada (IRCC) designated English proficiency tests.
+The test is administered by Paragon Testing Enterprises., a former subsidiary of the University of British Columbia (UBC) owned by Prometric Canada since 2021.

 The CELPIP test is offered in two versions, CELPIP-General, and CELPIP-General LS.

 CELPIP-General is suitable for people who need proof of English-language skills when applying for permanent resident status in Canada under the Federal Skilled Worker Program (FSWP), Federal Skilled Trades Program (FSTP), Canadian Experience Class (CEC), Start-up Visa Program, and various Provincial Nominee Programs, or for employment.
-Immigration, Refugees and Citizenship Canada has two approved English language tests: CELPIP-General and IELTS General Training Test: International English Language Testing System.
+Immigration, Refugees and Citizenship Canada (IRCC) has two approved English language tests: CELPIP-General, and the International English Language Testing System (IELTS) General Training test.

 CELPIP-General LS is suitable for people who need proof of listening and speaking proficiency for Canadian citizenship.

-The CELPIP-General LS Test is accepted by IRCC as one of only two designated English language for Canadian citizenship.
+History

+CELPIP was developed at the University of British Columbia (UBC) and has existed since at least 2002.

 In June 2015, with the acquisition of the Canadian Academic English Language (CAEL) Assessment, Paragon Testing Enterprises retired the CELPIP-Academic Test.

-CELPIP Test Types
+Test types

 CELPIP-General

 The CELPIP-General Test assesses a general level of English-language proficiency.
 The CELPIP-General Test is accepted as proof of English language proficiency for those applying for Canadian Permanent Residency and to the Association of Saskatchewan REALTORS (ASR).

 CELPIP-General LS

 The CELPIP-General LS Test assesses a general level of English-language proficiency.
 The CELPIP-General LS Test is accepted by Immigration, Refugees and Citizenship Canada (IRCC) as a measure of listening and speaking proficiency for those applying for Canadian citizenship.

-In June 2015, Immigration, Refugees and Citizenship Canada (IRCC) implemented the remaining changes to the Citizenship Act.
-One important change is that applicants between the ages of 14 and 64 must now meet basic language requirements in listening and speaking in English or French.
+In June 2015, Immigration, Refugees and Citizenship Canada (IRCC) implemented changes to the Citizenship Act.
+Applicants between the ages of 14 and 64 must now meet basic language requirements in listening and speaking in English or French.
 For minors who are between the ages of 14 and 17, registrations for the CELPIP-General LS Test are accepted.

-Test Format
+Test format

 CELPIP-General

 The test is completely computer-delivered, and consists of four sections: listening, reading, and writing and speaking.
 The Listening component is composed of eight parts, but only seven parts will be given during the test.
 The test taker will not be informed which part is to be omitted.The unscored items in the Reading and Listening section are used for test development.
 These unscored items can be found anywhere within the component and the test taker will not know which items will be unscored.
 The total length of all four sections is 180 minutes.